A Road to Pluralism

 The discussions revealed specific approaches journalists can take to better connect with their conservative and right-leaning audiences.

 View the full report and findings: “How Local Newsrooms Can Better Connect with Conservative and Right-leaning Audiences”

-Based on what we’ve heard from the newsrooms we work with, on the experiences of our newsroom partners who conducted the recent interviews with conservatives in their communities, and on the results of those interviews themselves, we’ve identified five themes we are going to dive into and develop trust strategies around.
+Based on feedback we heard from the newsrooms we work with and from the experiences of our newsroom partners who conducted the interviews with conservatives in their communities, we developed five projects to test trust building strategies.